03 / Protocol And ProofProofs

 Generated appendices and proof artifacts are part of the system

-V26 generated evidence includes spec-family reports, canonical input reports, gate checkpoints, proof appendices, application composition proof, conversations continuity, persistence/schema totality, retained package admissibility, and later closure witnesses.
+Generated evidence includes version reports, gate checkpoints, proof appendices, composition proof, persistence totality, and closure witnesses.

 When evidence is stale, missing, or inconsistent, Bitcode must fail closed rather than letting product language outrun proof truth.